CFD diver Juan Bucio died of rare heart condition, authorities say

-Authorities announced the cause of death of Chicago Fire Department diver Juan Bucio, who died during Memorial Day Weekend while searching for a man who fell off a boat on the Chicago River.
+Authorities announced the cause of death of Chicago Fire Department diver Juan Bucio, who died on Memorial Day while searching for a man who fell off a boat on the Chicago River.

 The Cook County Medical Examiner's Office determined that Bucio died of a rare heart condition called lymphocytic myocarditis that can cause heart failure.
 His death was also ruled accidental.